CandleCandle/proc-rs/README.md

 ## Separation of JS vs Rust (WASM)

-What goes where?
-UI bits MUST be JS.

-Matrix bit will be Rust
-How do I maintain state? - see game-of-life?

-Where does the data.json live?
-How do I get that data to load async?

-Do I build a json blob in JS with all the inputs, then pass it to Rust?
+UI bits MUST be JS, only data may flow between JS and Rust Display (i18n) MAY me done in Rust as Rust holds the internal data state.

+State is maintained in a wasm instance, mutated via calls from the UI.

 ## UX Workflow Ideas